 United States Value:

-Number of adults age 60 and older who participated in the Supplemental Nutrition Assistance Program (SNAP) per 100 adults age 60 and older who live in poverty
+Number of adults age 60 and older who participated in the Supplemental Nutrition Assistance Program (SNAP) per 100 adults age 60 and older living in poverty

-Number of adults age 60 and older who participated in the Supplemental Nutrition Assistance Program (SNAP) per 100 adults age 60 and older who live in poverty
+Number of adults age 60 and older who participated in the Supplemental Nutrition Assistance Program (SNAP) per 100 adults age 60 and older living in poverty

-Top State(s): Connecticut, Florida, Hawaii, Massachusetts, Maryland, New York, Oregon, Pennsylvania, Rhode Island, Vermont, Washington, West Virginia: 100.0
+Top State(s): California, Connecticut, Illinois, Massachusetts, New York, Oregon, Pennsylvania, Rhode Island: 100.0

-Definition: Number of adults age 60 and older who participated in the Supplemental Nutrition Assistance Program (SNAP) per 100 adults age 60 and older who live in poverty
+Definition: Number of adults age 60 and older who participated in the Supplemental Nutrition Assistance Program (SNAP) per 100 adults age 60 and older living in poverty

-Data Source and Years(s): U.S. Department of Agriculture, Characteristics of Supplemental Nutrition Assistance Program Households Report Series, 2019
+Data Source and Years(s): U.S. Department of Agriculture, Food and Nutrition Service, Office of Policy Support, Characteristics of Supplemental Nutrition Assistance Program Households Report Series, 2023

-Suggested Citation: America's Health Rankings analysis of U.S. Department of Agriculture, Characteristics of Supplemental Nutrition Assistance Program Households Report Series, United Health Foundation, AmericasHealthRankings.org, accessed 2024.
+Suggested Citation: America's Health Rankings analysis of U.S. Department of Agriculture, Food and Nutrition Service, Office of Policy Support, Characteristics of Supplemental Nutrition Assistance Program Households Report Series, United Health Foundation, AmericasHealthRankings.org, accessed 2026.

-According to estimates from a 2019 study, investing an additional $1 billion in SNAP could increase the U.S. gross domestic product by $1.54 billion and support over 13,500 jobs.
-SNAP may also reduce medical expenses associated with food insecurity, which currently cost each state an average of $687 million a year.
+According to a 2019 study, investing an additional $1 billion in SNAP could increase the U.S. gross domestic product by $1.54 billion and create more than 13,500 new jobs.
+SNAP can also reduce medical expenses associated with food insecurity, which currently cost each state an average of $687 million a year.
+A 2022 study found that older adults eligible for both Medicare and Medicaid who participate in SNAP spend less on health care and have fewer overnight hospital visits.

 SNAP participation is higher among:

-The National Council on Aging’s Senior SNAP Enrollment Initiative supports community-based organizations and agencies that assist adults age 60 and older in applying for and enrolling in SNAP.
-The council’s free online BenefitsCheckUp tool helps connect older adults to benefits they may be eligible for, including SNAP.
-AARP spotlights multiple policies that make it easier for individuals age 60 and over to enroll in SNAP.
+The National Council on Aging’s Senior SNAP Enrollment Initiative supports community-based organizations and agencies that assist adults age 60 and older with applying for and enrolling in SNAP.
+AARP spotlights other state policies that have been shown to improve SNAP participation among older adults.

 Healthy People 2030 has an objective to reduce overall household food insecurity.